June 16, 2025 (6mo ago) — last updated December 28, 2025 (11d ago)

 Journaling10–30 minSelf-reflection, clarityPrompts tailored to your path

 Community accelerates growth, but finding the right group takes discernment.
 Look for spaces that welcome questions, respect boundaries, and encourage autonomy rather than control.
-Pay attention to whether you feel uplifted or drained.
+Notice whether you feel uplifted or drained.

-You don’t need a formal group to find connection; meaningful encounters can arise in everyday places.
-Practices like yoga can also foster community while supporting body-based spiritual growth.
+You don’t need a formal group to find connection; meaningful encounters arise in everyday places.
+Practices like yoga can foster community while supporting body-based spiritual growth.

 Maintain authenticity in relationships: try suggestions, but don’t feel pressured to follow practices that don’t align with you.
 If you want to discover strengths to share with others, try the spiritual gifts test on the Life Purpose App.

-As context for broader influence, faith traditions shape many communities worldwide.
-For example, recent reporting highlights trends in global Christianity growth and influence4.
+As context for broader influence, faith traditions shape many communities worldwide; for example, reporting highlights trends in global Christianity growth and influence4.

 Hard experiences often catalyze deeper spiritual insight.
 Rather than avoiding pain with forced positivity, engage with suffering as a teacher.
 Many wisdom traditions frame suffering as an opportunity to develop resilience and compassion.